 - If you install the TimeClock Server on a desktop operating system (OS), remember that there are concurrent connection limits enforced by the OS that can impact your client connections.

-- The computer running the TimeClock Server must be turned on (but need not be logged in) for any TimeClock Client to connect and operate.
+- The computer running the TimeClock Server must be turned on for any TimeClock Client to connect and operate.

-- Hard drive and sleep settings on the TimeClock Server computer must be deactivated or clients will not be able to connect.
+- Power saving settings on the TimeClock Server computer must be disabled or clients will not be able to connect.

 - You can connect computers remotely over the Internet by setting up a VPN or Port Forward.
-See our remote connectivity guide for details.
+See our remote connectivity guide.

 - The Server Manager does not require a client license.